-- 2.1.1 Every ship, except for shipborne barges, shall be provided with a reliable device ensuring her steering and course-keeping facilities (refer to 2.10).
-Such devices may be rudder, steering nozzle, etc., approved by the Register. - For non-propelled vessels of the dredging fleet with regard to the area of navigation and service conditions it may be allowed to omit such device or provide only stabilizers. - 2.1.2 The requirements of this Section apply only to ordinary streamlined rudders or steering nozzles with streamlined profiles and rigidly fixed stabilizers. - 2.1.3 Steering gears may be designed compliant to IACS unified requirement (UR) S10 set out in the Supplement to rules of Russian Maritime Register of Shipping "IACS Procedural Requirements, Unified Interpretations and Recommendations" (published in electronic form as a separate edition). - 2.1.4 Active means of the ship's steering. - 2.1.4.1 The active means of the ship's steering may be both the means supplementary to the regulated minimum (refer to 2.1.1) and the main means of the ship's steering. - 2.1.4.2 Taking into account the ship's purpose, design features and intended service conditions it may be permitted that the regulated steerability of the ship shall be provided at the low speed by simultaneous operation of the devices specified in $\underline{2.1.1}$ and the active means of the ship's steering.
+2.1.1 Every ship, except for shipborne barges, shall be provided with a reliable device ensuring her steering and course-keeping facilities (refer to 2.10).
+Such devices may be rudder, steering nozzle, etc., approved by the Register.

+For non-propelled vessels of the dredging fleet with regard to the area of navigation and service conditions it may be allowed to omit such device or provide only stabilizers.

+- 2.1.2 The requirements of this Section apply only to ordinary streamlined rudders or steering nozzles with streamlined profiles and rigidly fixed stabilizers. - 2.1.3 Steering gears may be designed compliant to IACS unified requirement (UR) S10 (Rev.6 Sept 2019) (the document is available at the IACS website: www.iacs.org.uk). - 2.1.4 Active means of the ship's steering. - 2.1.4.1 The active means of the ship's steering may be both the means supplementary to the regulated minimum (refer to 2.1.1) and the main means of the ship's steering. - 2.1.4.2 Taking into account the ship's purpose, design features and intended service conditions it may be permitted that the regulated steerability of the ship shall be provided at the low speed by simultaneous operation of the devices specified in 2.1.1 and the active means of the ship's steering.